 Redwood Parks Conservancy has adopted a broader concept of being part of the business and economic communities in both Del Norte and Humboldt counties (we are members of nine Chambers of Commerce), while still supporting education and visitor services of our partners.
 Last year, the Conservancy hired over 20 people who helped us realize gross sales exceeding one million dollars.
 We focus not only on providing post cards and souvenirs, reminding visitors about our beautiful public lands, but also highlighting local art and craft items for our international visitors.

-We are governed by a board of directors, who work hard to help us maintain these wonderful public lands:
+We are governed by a Board of Directors who are committed to maintaining our public lands:

 Ross Welch, Vice-Chairperson